Locrian mode

-The Locrian mode is the seventh mode of the major scale.
-It is either a musical mode or simply a diatonic scale.
-On the piano, it is the scale that starts with B and only uses the white keys from there on up to the next higher B. Its ascending form consists of the key note, then: Half step, whole step, whole step, half step, whole step, whole step, whole step.
+The Locrian mode is the seventh mode of the diatonic scale.
+On the C diatonic it starts with B and uses only the white keys up to the next B which is one octave higher.
+Its ascending form consists of the tonic, half step, whole step, whole step, half step, whole step, whole step, whole step.

 History

 Locrian is the word used to describe an ancient Greek tribe that inhabited the three regions of Locris.
 Although the term occurs in several classical authors on music theory, including Cleonides (as an octave species) and Athenaeus (as an obsolete harmonia), there is no warrant for the modern use of Locrian as equivalent to Glarean's hyperaeolian mode, in either classical, Renaissance, or later phases of modal theory through the 18th century, or modern scholarship on ancient Greek musical theory and practice.

 The name first came into use in modal chant theory after the 18th century, when Locrian was used to describe the newly numbered mode 11, with its final on B, ambitus from that note to the octave above, and semitones therefore between the first and second, and between the fourth and fifth degrees.
 Its reciting tone (or tenor) is G, its mediant D, and it has two participants: E and F. The final, as its name implies, is the tone on which the chant eventually settles, and corresponds to the tonic in tonal music.
 The reciting tone is the tone around which the melody principally centers, the term mediant is named from its position between the final tone and the reciting tone, and the participant is an auxiliary note, generally adjacent to the mediant in authentic modes and, in the plagal forms, coincident with the reciting tone of the corresponding authentic mode.